getify/Functional-Light-JS/apA.md

 That's pretty good, but we have one final trick up our sleeve with transducing.
 And frankly, I think this part is what makes all this mental effort you've expended thus far, actually worth it.

 Can we somehow "compose" these two `reduce(..)` calls to get it down to just one `reduce(..)`?
-Unfortunately, we can't just add `strConcat(..)` into the `compose(..)` call; since its a reducer and not a combination-expecting function, its shape is not correct for the composition.
+Unfortunately, we can't just add `strConcat(..)` into the `compose(..)` call; because it's a reducer and not a combination-expecting function, its shape is not correct for the composition.

-But let's look at these two functions side-by-side:
+But let's look at these two functions side by side:

 ```js
 function strConcat(str1,str2) { return str1 + str2; }